 Prior to the treatment, a topical numbing cream will be applied by the doctor to numb the relevant areas.
 This usually takes around 10-15 minutes for the area to be fully numbed before the treatment commences.

 A doctor will then use a syringe and needle on specific areas of the nose in order to alter its shape and create a more appealing look.
 The actual procedure takes only a short time of around 15 to 20 minutes.
+Find out more about the procedure at Cambridge Medical Group.

 In general, the procedure is not painful.
 After the application of the topical numbing cream, you should not feel too much discomfort and the procedure has been described as tolerable.